Fabi-svg/KIT-VR_and_accessibility/1_Literature/Literature_links.md

 Perceived accessibility, urban mobility, comparative research, sustainable access.
 #### Citation
 Anna-Lena van der Vlugt, Angela Curl & Dirk Wittowsky (2019) What about the people?
 Developing measures of perceived accessibility from case studies in Germany and the UK, Applied Mobilities, 4:2, 142-162, https://doi.org/10.1080/23800127.2019.1573450

+### 22 _ Evaluation of building use scenarios by crowd simulations and immersive virtual environments: a case study

+- Abstract <br>
+    Virtual reality (VR) is becoming common in the AEC/FM industry, closely linked to BIM implementation.
+VR tools can be used to anticipate operational issues, simulating them in a virtual prototype since early design.
+The paper investigates such a topic in relation to access, space and use performance of an existing hospital facility.
+A case study has been developed considering a pavilion where both medical and food spaces are located, causing a clash between flows of end-users in critical time-slots.
+Crowd simulations and immersive virtual environments have been tested as occupancy evaluation tools.
+Post-occupancy evaluation (POE) data have been translated into a dynamic simulation of the existing occupancy conditions within the BIModel of the pavilion and considering various profiles of end-users.
+Subsequently, both the BIModel and the crowd simulation have been imported into a game engine to be visualised and experienced in a VR headset, switching from the analysis of flows to the perspective of end-users (i.e. able-bodied users, person in a wheelchair, visually-impaired person).
+The use of VR enables a clear visualisation and communication of the existing conditions.
+Moreover, POE data translated into a dynamic simulation of the building use scenario could be applied for the pre occupancy evaluation of internal layout reconfigurations.
+Finally, the combined use of crowd simulation and immersive VR enables the users to perceive crowding in the occupancy evaluation and adds the user experience as design input, representing an innovative approach that goes beyond traditional resources such as personal experience and regulations.
+- Keywords <br>
+    Occupancy evaluation, virtual reality, crowd simulation, immersive virtual environment, building performance.
+- Citations <br>
+    Mastrolembo Ventura, S., Hilfert, T., Archetti, M., Rizzi, M., Spezia, A., Tagliabue, L.C., Oliveri, E., Ciribini, A.L.C.
+(2018).
+Evaluation of Building Use Scenarios by Crowd Simulations and Immersive Virtual Environments: A Case Study. https://core.ac.uk/download/pdf/162433282.pdf

+### 23 _ The capabilities of people with cognitive disabilities
+- Abstract <br>
+    People with cognitive disabilities are equal citizens, and law ought to show respect for them as full equals.
+To do so, law must provide such people with equal entitlements to medical care, housing, and other economic needs.
+But law must also go further, providing people with disabilities truly equal access to education, even when that is costly and involves considerable change in current methods of instruction.
+The central theme of this essay is what is required in order to give such people political and civil rights on a basis of genuine equality.
+- Keywords <br>
+    Capabilities, civil rights, cognitive disability, constitutional law, economic entitlements, education, equality, human dignity, justice, mental dis-ability, political entitlements, Rawls, social entitlements.
+- Citations <br>
+    Nussbaum, M. (2009), The capabilities of people with cognitive disabilities.
+Metaphilosophy, 40: 331-351. https://doi.org/10.1111/j.1467-9973.2009.01606.x

 ### Topics